dropbox/dropbox-sdk-obj-c/README.md

 }];
 ```

-These structs with union characteristics are listed as "datatype with subtypes" on our API v2 documentation.
+This `Metadata` object is known as a "datatype with subtypes" in our API v2 documentation.
+The difference between these datatypes with subtypes and union types, is that union types can exist as only one instance value at a time, whereas these datatypes with subtypes exist
+as sets of multiple instance values at a time.
 Only a few routes return result types like this.

 ### Customizing network calls

-By default, all response handler code is executed via the Main Queue (which makes UI updating convenient).
+By default, all response handler code is executed via the main queue (which makes UI updating convenient).
 However, if additional customization is necessary
 (like handling responses on a custom queue), you can initialize your `DropboxClient` with a customized `DBTransportClient` in your application delegate.
 See below:

 ```objective-c